 In addition, the university organises daily activities, such as exhibitions, conferences, job fairs, guest lecturers, and various social events.
 Besides, 28 interest clubs and student organisations set up their own events and leisure activities.

 Last but not least, the local athletic programme encourages students to engage in everyday sports.
 The university has competitive teams in football, futsal, volleyball, basketball, track & field, and other sports.
 If students participate in these teams, they could earn an athletic scholarship ranging from 5% to 40% of tuition.

-EUC offers international students a 6-year medical course and a 5-year dentistry course, both of them in English.
-Tuition fees are $ 20256 per year for both specialities.
+EUC offers international students a 6-year medical course and a 5-year dentistry course, both in English.
+Tuition fees are $ 21782 per year for both specialities.
 At the moment, the university offers a 5% discount to students who pay the whole amount of fees before the commencement of the programme.

 Graduates of European University Cyprus School of Medicine can exercise their profession in any country of the European Union and other international health care systems.
 Also, the programme is taught on Campus, where the language of instruction is English.